Linkshegelianer/react-native-aava/README.md

-# Welcome to your Expo app 👋
+# Swipe me to hire 👋

-This is a source code repo for team 'Rock botton' and our solution for Aava.
+This is the source code for Swipe Me to Hire (SMTH)—an app designed to make job searching and hiring stress-free.
+Developed by the talented team 'Rock Bottom' for Aava Lääkärikeskus at Junction 2024, held October 8-10 in Helsinki.

 ## Get started